 The impacted area will not intrude on any established creeks or riparian zones.
-There will be a buffer from these drainage sites and proposed cleared areas as per conditions stipulated in the Department of State Development, Infrastructure and Local Planning including conditions for any land with slope >2%.
+There are landscape drainage lines to the north and west of the proposed area.
+However these drainage systems have intermittent flows after good rains during the wet season.
+There will be a buffer of at least 100m from these drainage sites and proposed cleared areas.
 This will not only reduce sedimentation entering the waterways but will help minimise any residual chemicals entering the river system.